COVID-19 Updates: State of public health emergency declared.

 The classroom session is a minimum of 6.5 hours.

 Each student is provided with a copy of the Air Brake Manual: A Guide for Students as a reference and study guide.
-To order a copy, visit the Alberta Queen's Printer website.

 Step 2.
 Complete practical training